Welcome Home

 Enjoy the company of your classmates as you celebrate your 25th reunion.
 Each guest will receive 3 complimentary beer/wine tokens.

 Enjoy the company of your classmates as you celebrate your 20th reunion.
-Each guest will receive 3 complimentary beer/wine tokens.
+Cash bar.

 Enjoy the company of your classmates as you celebrate your 15th reunion.
 Cash bar.

-Enjoy the company of your classmates and the Class of 2017 as you celebrate your 10th reunion.
+Enjoy the company of your classmates as you celebrate your 10th reunion.
 Cash bar.

-Enjoy the company of your classmates and the Class of 2012 as you celebrate your 5th reunion.
+Enjoy the company of your classmates as you celebrate your 5th reunion.
 Cash bar.

 Location: Hornets Suite, Kalamazoo College Athletic Field Complex